workadventure/workadventure/docs/maps/opening-a-website.md

 In order to create a zone that opens websites:

 * You must create a specific layer.
 * In layer properties, you MUST add a "`openWebsite`" property (of type "`string`").
 The value of the property is the URL of the website to open (the URL must start with "https://")
 * You may also use "`openWebsiteWidth`" property (of type "`number`" between 0 and 100) to control the width of the iframe.
+* You may also use "`openTab`" property (of type "`string`") to open in a new tab instead.

 {.alert.alert-warning}
 A website can explicitly forbid another website from loading it in an iFrame using